SurniaUlula/wpsso-plm/readme.txt

 = 4.19.0-dev.2 =

-(TBD) Refactored the add-on class to extend WpssoAddOn.
+(2020/10/07) Refactored the add-on class to extend a new WpssoAddOn abstract class.

 = 4.18.0 =

 (2020/10/02) Renamed the 'plm_addr_state' and 'plm_addr_zipcode' option key.

-= 4.17.2 =

-(2020/09/15) Updated the French plugin translations.